Dinesh11234/RBAC-App/README.md

 npm start
 ```
 This will run the server at http://localhost:3001.
+don't close the cmd

 5.Set up the frontend:
-In the frontend folder, install dependencies:
+open new cmd for frontend folder, install dependencies:

 ```bash
 cd frontend